Sir Roger’s treble

 Facing the Clarets

-1907 – Bobby Robinson and Charles Hewitt struck in our 2-0 win at Burnley in the Lancashire Senior Cup.
+1907 – Bobby Robinson and Charlie Hewitt struck in our 2-0 win at Burnley in the Lancashire Senior Cup.

 1975 – We lost 1-0 at Turf Moor in a League Cup Third Round replay, with Peter Noble on target from the spot just before half time.